qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/sustaining_members/sustaining_members.rst

 * No advertising will be placed within the QGIS application itself.

-Donors will be listed on the :ref:`QGIS-sustaining_members` page, but do not receive the additional benefits listed above for sponsors.
+Donors will be listed on the :ref:`QGIS-sustaining_members` page, but do not receive the additional benefits listed above for sustaining members, except for the first two items.

 Decisions on spending of funds will be made by the QGIS Project Steering Committee, proposed in a budget that will be approved or declined by the QGIS.ORG general assembly.